Maimonides: Maimonides and Kabbalah

 Maimonides was not known as a supporter of Kabbalah, although a strong intellectual type of mysticism has been discerned in his philosophy.
 In The Guide for the Perplexed, Maimonides declares his intention to conceal from the average reader his explanations of Sod esoteric meanings of Torah.
 The nature of these "secrets" is debated.
 Religious Jewish rationalists, and the mainstream academic view, read Maimonides' Aristotelianism as a mutually-exclusive alternative metaphysics to Kabbalah.
 Some academics hold that Maimonides' project fought against the Proto-Kabbalah of his time.

-However, many Kabbalists and their heirs read Maimonides according to Kabbalah or as an actual covert subscriber to Kabbalah, due to the similarities between the Kabbalistic approach and Maimonides' approach toward interpreting the Bible with metaphor, Maimonides' understanding of God through attributes of action, thought and negative attributes, Maimonides' description of the roles of the imagination and intellect in life, sin, and prophesy, Maimonides' assertion that the commandments have a function that can be understood, and Maimonides' description of a 3-tiered cosmic order whereby God's will is implemented through a system of angels.
-According to this, he employed rationalism to defend Judaism rather than limit inquiry of Sod only to rationalism.
+Maimonides employed rationalism to defend Judaism rather than limit inquiry of Sod only to rationalism.
 His rationalism, if not taken as an opposition, also assisted the Kabbalists, purifying their transmitted teaching from mistaken corporeal interpretations that could have been made from Hekhalot literature, though Kabbalists held that their theosophy alone allowed human access to Divine mysteries.

-Other views

-Maimonides expressed disapproval of poetry, the best of which he declared to be false (since it was founded on pure invention), and which he considered to be a waste of time, and conducive to linguistic ambiguity and thus intellectual error.